Rendr-tt/temp-cleaner/README.md

 # temp-cleaner

-PY script that cleans up your temp files if found
+PY script that cleans up your temp files and prefetch ones if found

 USAGE: